 Moreover, before recovering under a replevin action, a person must show the following to a court clerk:

-- A detailed description of the property sufficient to make a positive identification of the property
+- A detailed description of the property is sufficient to make a positive identification of the property

 - Statement or belief of the value of the property